mahsank/pi-router/README.md

 zip dosfstools bsdtar libcap grep rsync xz file git curl bc
 ```

+Other distributions should work but not tested.
+Feel free to give `PiRouter` a spin on your favorite distro and let me
+know the results.

 ## Router-Config

 Upon execution, `build.sh` will source the file `router-config` in the current working directory.
 This bash shell fragment is